I believe that you can’t lead others unless you have a strong sense of who you are and what you stand for. – Denise

-- Then finally having an end of year reflection on the mission statement before writing up a new and improved mission statement for coming period.
+- Then finally having an end of year reflection on how the staff member did with their mission statement goals.
+A process done before writing up a new and improved mission statement for the coming period.

 Mission statements must be an ongoing evolving process being an integral part of professional development in general.

 Mission statements are a fantastic way to align staff energy to the goals that need to be achieved at work.
 Done well they are also a great way for a leader to show their staff that they care about their staff’s real development, gaining that all important buy in.
 Most of all a well done mission statement provides a framework for staff to visualize and then channel their potential.
 A great mission statement is our own map towards becoming the best version of ourselves both professionally and personally.